 One of the key influences on the design was the desire to create better links to the outdoors.
 This has been achieved through steel-framed glazed doors and a rolling rooflight, which can be opened up when the weather is good to let fresh air into the depths of the room.

 The kitchen itself was a labour of love for keen chef James, who knew exactly the look he wanted.
 ‘I’m a huge fan of kitchens with a commercial feel, and wanted stainless-steel Moffat Multiplex Modular units,’ he explains.
-However, at £1,000 for a single unit and with 10-12 units needed, he simply didn’t have the budget to buy bespoke.
+However, at £1,000 for a single unit and with 10 to 12 units needed, he simply didn’t have the budget to buy bespoke.

 ‘In the end, I bought the units a few at a time from commercial kitchen auctions,’ he says.
 ‘I altered them myself, before commissioning a stainless-steel worktop to tie them together.’